-The role of exosomes derived from DPSCs in SCI has been extensively investigated, with numerous studies focusing on elucidating the underlying mechanisms responsible for their protective effects.
-Firstly, DPSC-exosomes have demonstrated robust immunomodulatory effects by regulating immune responses and mitigating neuroinflammation.
-This capability is attributed to the presence of cargo containing immunomodulatory factors, including microRNAs, cytokines, and growth factors., 38 By dampening excessive immune reactions, DPSC-exosomes create a favourable microenvironment for tissue repair and regeneration.
+The role of exosomes derived from DPSCs in SCI has been extensively investigated, with numerous studies focusing on elucidating the underlying mechanisms responsible for their protective effects.36 Firstly, DPSC-exosomes have demonstrated robust immunomodulatory effects by regulating immune responses and mitigating neuroinflammation.
+This capability is attributed to the presence of cargo containing immunomodulatory factors, including microRNAs, cytokines, and growth factors.37, 38 By dampening excessive immune reactions, DPSC-exosomes create a favourable microenvironment for tissue repair and regeneration.

 Moreover, DPSC-exosomes have demonstrated their potential to promote angiogenesis.
 The development of fresh blood vessels is crucial for the repair of tissues.
-These exosomes carry pro-angiogenic factors that can stimulate endothelial cell proliferation and migration, contributing to improved blood supply in the injured spinal cord region.
-Additionally, DPSC-exosomes have been found to enhance neurite outgrowth, supporting the reconnection of damaged neural circuits and promoting functional recovery.
+These exosomes carry pro-angiogenic factors that can stimulate endothelial cell proliferation and migration, contributing to improved blood supply in the injured spinal cord region.38 Additionally, DPSC-exosomes have been found to enhance neurite outgrowth, supporting the reconnection of damaged neural circuits and promoting functional recovery.39 cargo of bioactive molecules enables them to orchestrate a multifaceted response to the injury, encompassing immunomodulation, angiogenesis, and neural repair.
+The capacity of these exosomes to regulate the immune response is particularly significant since excessive inflammation often exacerbates SCI damage.
+By creating an environment conducive to tissue repair and regeneration, DPSC-exosomes offer a novel approach for promoting recovery and functional restoration in SCI patients.

-A key feature of DPSC-exosomes is their ability to suppress the polarisation of M1 macrophages, a type of immune cell that exacerbates inflammation and tissue damage after SCI.
-Through the regulation of ROS-MAPK-NF- $\kappa$ BP65 signalling pathway, these exosomes mitigate macrophage-mediated neuroinflammation, preventing further damage to the injured spinal cord.
+A key feature of DPSC-exosomes is their ability to suppress the polarisation of M1 macrophages, a type of immune cell that exacerbates inflammation and tissue damage after SCI.40 Through the regulation of ROS-MAPK-NF-xBP65 signalling pathway, these exosomes mitigate macrophage-mediated neuroinflammation, preventing further damage to the injured spinal cord.36